Resident234/php.net/pages/www.php.net_language.oop5.basic.php.md

   // function to deal with user-input / validation
   // function to build string for output
-  // function to write -&gt; database
+  // function to write -> database
   // function to  read &lt;- database
   // etc, etc
 }